 6. NEF sends the AIoT service operation response to the AF, containing the accept or reject result for the AIoT Inventory service operation request as specified in clause 8.3.

-7. The AIOTF sends the Inventory Request message including the Correlation ID, the AIoT Identification Information to be included in the paging message, and assistance information to the selected NG-RAN.
+7. The AIOTF sends the Inventory Request message including the Correlation ID, the AIoT Identification Information to be included in the paging message, follow-on command indication, and assistance information to the selected NG-RAN.

-Editor's note: Whether the Inventory Request sent to NG-RAN includes indication about whether there will be a follow up command or not needs to be determined.

-8. The NG-RAN sends an Inventory Response to the AIOTF with the Correlation ID indicating that the Inventory Request is received successfully and will perform the service operation accordingly.
+8. The NG-RAN sends an Inventory Response message (Correlation ID) to the AIOTF indicating that the Inventory Request is received successfully and will perform the service operation accordingly.

 9. Upon reception of the Inventory Request message from the AIOTF, the RAN Reader(s) will execute the inventory operation.
 The RAN Reader(s) broadcast the paging message that includes the AIoT Identification Information.